srph/react-uploadi/readme.md

 View more [examples](storybook/uploadi.js).

 ### Reacting to dropped files
 By default, `Uploadi` reacts to dropped files.
-In order to display something when something is being dragged over to `Uploadi`, you may use the `over` property provided by the render prop like so:
+In order to display something when something is being dragged over to `Uploadi`, you may use the `over` property provided to the render prop like so:

 ```js
 class App extends React.Component {